 Risk: Overuse can erode trust.
 Transparency and optional AI controls are key to adoption.

-Hot Trend 2026: Context-aware AI tooltips that suggest shortcuts or tips just in time, blending learning and productivity.
+Hot Trend 2026: Context-aware AI tooltips that respond to the user journey and support faster decision making by suggesting shortcuts or tips just in time, blending learning and productivity.

 Trend #4 Microinteractions That Prevent Errors

 Microinteractions are small moments with big impact.
-They provide feedback, reduce errors, and keep users confident in the flow.
+They provide feedback, reduce errors, and keep users confident in the flow, and thoughtful motion design helps make these feedback moments feel clear and trustworthy.
 These include:

 - Inline validation that flags errors before submission